github/site-policy/Policies/github-enterprise-server-license-agreement.md

 **15.2** *Limitation of Total Liability*.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL EITHER PARTY’S TOTAL CUMULATIVE LIABILITY UNDER THIS AGREEMENT FROM ALL CAUSES OF ACTION AND ALL THEORIES OF LIABILITY EXCEED THE FEES CUSTOMER HAS ACTUALLY PAID TO GITHUB DURING THE TWELVE (12) MONTHS PRECEDING THE CLAIM GIVING RISE TO SUCH LIABILITY.
 FOR PRODUCTS AND SERVICES THAT ARE PROVIDED FREE OF CHARGE, GITHUB’S LIABILITY IS LIMITED TO DIRECT DAMAGES UP TO $5,000.00 USD.
 FOR BETA PREVIEWS, GITHUB’S LIABILITY IS LIMITED TO DIRECT DAMAGES UP TO $500.00 USD.

 **15.3** *Exceptions*.
-The exclusions and limitations set forth in this Section 15 will not apply to liability arising out of (1) Customer’s non-compliance with the license grant or license restrictions in Sections 2 and 3; (2) a Party’s breach of its defense obligations in Section 14; or (c) a Party’s breach of its confidentiality obligations in Section 16.
+The exclusions and limitations set forth in this Section 15 will not apply to liability arising out of (1) Customer’s non-compliance with the license grant or license restrictions in Sections 2 and 3; (2) a Party’s defense obligations in Section 14; or (c) a Party’s breach of its confidentiality obligations in Section 16.

 **16. Confidentiality.**